mognify/Eihwaz/README.md

 began with Java's Robot API, then added OpenCV's template matching, and expanded on the versatility of each

-future aspirations are with audio, graphs, connecting to other apis... xd and somehow incorporating blockchain/crypto stuff...
+future aspirations are with audio, graphs, connecting to other apis... xd and somehow incorporating blockchain/crypto stuff... probably analyzing crypto trends... https://thegraph.com/ seems like a good next step

 feel free to send some BTC here: 1F8LWaxqcTyHgyhp6AF1pqsWU8VH7Czbt9